anaclaudialemos/anaclaudialemos/README.md

 ### Hi there 👋

 I'm Ana Cláudia, but you can call me Ana.

-I have a degree in Electrical Engineering, and I have been dedicated to the study and practices of Data Science.
+I have a degree in Electrical Engineering, and currently, I have been dedicated to the study and practices of Data Science.
 I'm passionate about transforming a pile of data into high-impact information. :woman_technologist:

 📫 How to reach me: